What Is Lattice Multiplication?

 When Brianna was regularly using lattice multiplication, we found a couple of really useful tools.
 First, it was much easier to work problems on large square graph paper (we like the 10X14 size).
 All she had to do was box off the correct number of squares and add the diagonal lines.

 Lattice multiplication with decimal points

-We never used lattice multiplication, but it’s just as simple as the regular method.
+We never used lattice multiplication with decimal points, but it’s just as simple as the regular method.
 Just watch this video to see: